 Consider how the scent aligns with the visual message you’re sending.
 A sleek, matte black diffuser in a minimalist space pairs well with cool green or citrus scents.
 A white ceramic diffuser on a warm-toned desk works with soft herbal or woody blends.
 Visual and aromatic alignment creates a seamless, intentional environment.

-Adjusting Intensity Based on Your Schedule
+Adjusting Intensity

 Use the adjustable settings on your scent delivery system to match the moment.
 A low diffusion setting keeps the background soft and constant, while a medium burst can refresh a space between meetings.
 The control you have over fragrance intensity lets you remain responsive to your own rhythms.

-Fragrance as a Tool for Reset
+Fragrance as a Reset

 This gentle reset helps maintain boundaries in a space that serves multiple functions.
 It allows your virtual presence to remain strong, without bleeding into every corner of your home life.